ShadyAgamy/countries-API/README.md

-# overwiew
+# Overwiew
 Integration with the REST Countries API to pull country data and display it in a good design

+# The challengr
-# User should be able to:
+User should be able to:
 - See all countries from the API on the homepage
 - Search for a country using an input field
 - Filter countries by region